Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Doi-Peliti

 where the sum is taken over \(N\) different reactions of the form Eq.~\eqref{eq:rxn}, each with their own stochiometric vector \(\nu^r\).
 The transition rate between any two states is the sum of contributions from each reaction \(H_{\bfn'\bfn} = \sum_r \alpha^r_{\bfn}\).
 Each propensity $\alpha^r$ is a product of a stochastic rate coefficient $\tilde{c}_r$ and the combinatorial number of ways to select either $\eta_j$ or $\mu^r$ molecules from reaction $r$, depending on the direction of the reaction.
 For a ``forward" reaction the propensity is, $\alpha_r(\bfn) = \tilde{c}_r\prod_{n_j\in r}{n_j\choose\eta_j}$.

 Encoding the reactions into a matrix form allows us to evolve the elements of the joint distribution $p_t(\bfn)$ analogously to the previous section.
 While it is appealing to try and directly solve these more complicated dynamics as we did before, it is impractical.
 The curse of dimensionality demands a less onerous way to work with both \(H\) and \(p_t(\bfn)\).
+Since particles of the same species in the same voxel are indistinguishable, it is beneficial to work in an occupation number representation with